paymanghasemi/Mixed-Integer-Linear-Programming-Instance-Generator/README.md

-# Multi-objective-Mixed-Integer-Linear-Programming-Instances
+# Mixed Integer Linear Programming Instance Generator
-Set of solved instances using BOMILP-MMP.cpp
+Set of solved instances using MIL-MMP.cpp
 # Instances
 We generated instances for three values of p ∈ { 2, 3, 4 } , which refers to
 the number of objective functions in a problem.
 In each case, we have four sets of instances, namely,